 I can already see some of you rolling your eyes at this recommendation.
-Of course, the divorce lawyer is going to say that you should consider hiring an attorney for your divorce.
-Isn't this the same thing as a mechanic telling you that you shouldn't work on your vehicle?
+Of course, the divorce lawyer will say that you should consider hiring an attorney for your divorce.
+Isn't this the same as a mechanic telling you that you shouldn't work on your vehicle?
 Or a dentist telling you that you shouldn't pull your teeth or fill your cavities?
-A divorce lawyer wouldn't be worth their salt if he or she didn't recommend you hire an attorney, right?
-While there may be some truth to this statement I want to share with you my thoughts on why it is important for you to at least consider hiring an attorney for your divorce.
+A divorce lawyer wouldn't be worth their salt if they didn't recommend you hire an attorney, right?
+While there may be some truth to this statement, I want to share my thoughts on why it is important for you to at least consider hiring an attorney for your divorce.
 Examine the circumstances in your life to determine whether or not you can represent yourself in a divorce case

 Time is a finite resource

-of all the things in life that we wish we had more of I'm willing to bet that most of you have wished it at one point or another to have more time.
+of all the things in life that we wish we had more of, I'm willing to bet that most of you have wished it at one point or another to have more time.
 Time is something that is in short supply for all of us.
 We all know our time here on earth in a macro sense is limited.
-We all know that time is something that influences the decisions that we make and choose not to make.
+We all know that time influences the decisions that we make and choose not to make.
 Whether or not you have considered this reality in conjunction with your divorce may be an entirely different matter altogether.

-Not only should you think about divorce in terms of the time it takes to proceed with the case in and of itself but you also need to consider your divorce from the standpoint of what impact it will have on the other areas of your life from a time management perspective.
+Not only should you think about divorce in terms of the time it takes to proceed with the case in and of itself, but you also need to consider your divorce from the impact it will have on the other areas of your life from a time management perspective.
 You may already be dreading the length of a divorce and may have even read blog posts on our website that discuss how long a typical divorce takes in Texas.
 The thought of spending time in a legal case over many months is enough to intimidate anyone.
 However, I am here to tell you that it is not only the length of your case that should be of consequence to you but also the length of your case in conjunction with the other areas of your life that should also be of great importance.

 With that said, you should consider what role having an attorney will play in all of this for you and your family.
 Earlier in today's blog post, I used the example of a dentist, a mechanic, and an attorney to discuss professions where these folks will recommend you use a professional rather than try and perform an action yourself.
 Why fix your car in your driveway when you can take it to a mechanic?
-While I pull your teeth when there are a million dentists in Houston that will be happy 2 do the work for you?
+While I pull your teeth, when are there a million dentists in Houston that will be happy 2 do the work for you?

-Not only does a family law attorney possess the knowledge you need to succeed in your case but that attorney will also be able to help save you time.
+Not only does a family law attorney possess the knowledge you need to succeed in your case, but that attorney will also be able to help save you time.
 Think about your job if a mistake is made on a project very early on.
-If no one catches that mistake and you all proceed towards the end of the project you will undoubtedly have to come back and make corrections to the original error.
-This costs time and money and at the very least is extremely annoying and tedious for everyone involved in the project.
+If no one catches that mistake and you all proceed towards the end of the project, you will undoubtedly have to come back and make corrections to the original error.
+This costs time and money and, at the very least, is extremely annoying and tedious for everyone involved in the project.

 A divorce case is the same way.
-While proceeding with a divorce in Texas is not rocket science there are specific factors in play that must be considered.
-If we make a mistake on a procedural issue or in drafting a document then courts and judges will not overlook these mistakes because you do not have an attorney.
+While proceeding with a divorce in Texas is not rocket science, there are specific factors in play that must be considered.
+If we make a mistake on a procedural issue or in drafting a document, courts and judges will not overlook these mistakes because you do not have an attorney.
 Rather, you will have to make corrections in file documents if you have missed deadlines or have otherwise made a mistake at some point in your case.
 These are the sort of mistakes and corrections that will cost you not only money but also time.

 Do divorce lawyers all charge a lot of money?

 For the most part, you will find attorneys who are willing to represent you in exchange for you paying them a fee.
 Attorneys typically charge a retainer fee initially.
-This fee acts as a down payment where you are reserving that attorney for the duration of your case.
-Once you have paid a retainer fee you would be charged an hourly rate by the attorney for work to be done in your case subsequently.
+This fee acts as a down payment where you reserve that attorney for the duration of your case.
+Once you have paid a retainer fee, you would be charged an hourly rate by the attorney for work to be done in your case subsequently.
 Different attorneys charge different amounts of money based on several factors like their experience and your particular facts and circumstances.

 The bottom line is that a divorce is a serious business.
-Even if you do not have children or a substantial amount of property it is a risk to not proceed with a divorce with an attorney representing you.
+Even if you do not have children or a substantial amount of property, it is a risk not to proceed with a divorce with an attorney representing you.
 Hiring an attorney is a short-term investment that would go towards your long-term future success.
 While I do not know what circumstances you find yourself in relative to a divorce, I can tell you that the number of people who accomplish all their goals in a divorce without an attorney is minimal.

 Questions about the material shared in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material shared with you today in our blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material shared with you today in our blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
 These consultations can go a long way towards helping you learn more about the world of family law as well as about how your family may be impacted by the filing of a divorce or child custody case.